ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   ```

+<a name="pubsub"></a>

 # Use a Pub/Sub layer too 🎙️

   This goes beyond the classic node.js 3 layer architecture proposed here but it's extremely useful.

   Your simple API call that creates a user may want to call third-party services, maybe to an analytics service, or maybe start an email sequence.

-  Sooner than later, your simple "create" operation will be doing several things, and will be 1000 lines of code all in a single function, that violates the principle of single responsibility.
+  Sooner than later, your simple "create" operation will be doing several things and will be 1000 lines of code all in a single function, that violates the principle of single responsibility.

-  It's better to separate responsabilities so code is more maintenible.
+  It's better to separate responsibilities so the code is more maintainable.
-  But an imperative call to a dependent service, is not the best way of doing it nether, it will be too much code.
+  But an imperative call to a dependent service is not the best way of doing it nether, it will be too much code.

   ```javascript
   import UserModel from '../models/user';